rutvik-moradiya/cmpe281-group-project/README.md

 # Here include quick steps on how to compile and run your project on local machine (whichever you used, Mac or Windows either one).

 ## Introduction
-Dotify is a single page Docker, GraphQL and MERN stack (MongoDB, Express, React, Node) application inspired on the concept and style of Spotify.
+Rock-N-Roll is a single page Docker, GraphQL and MERN stack (MongoDB, Express, React, Node) application inspired on the concept and style of Spotify.

 ![Dootify2020-03-25 16-30-21](https://user-images.githubusercontent.com/7420659/77706990-cbfacc00-6fbb-11ea-9e41-cffe47aaba8d.gif)